-Located underneath the Depot are groundwater aquifers.
-Studies show that the shallow aquifer, known as the Fluvial Aquifer, is contaminated with chlorinated volatile organic and metal compounds.
+In the area of the Memphis Depot, the shallow aquifer, known as the Fluvial Aquifer, contains chlorinated volatile organic and metal compounds from past industrial activities at the Depot.

 This aquifer is not used for drinking water.

-Underneath the Fluvial Aquifer is the Memphis Sand Aquifer that is used by the City of Memphis for its municipal water supplies.
-The potential threat of contaminants reaching the Memphis Sand Aquifer is of most concern to the Depot's BRAC Cleanup Team and the surrounding community.
+Beneath the Fluvial Aquifer is the Memphis Sand Aquifer that is used by the City of Memphis for its municipal water supplies.
+The potential threat of contaminants migrating from the shallow aquifer to the Memphis Sand Aquifer is of most concern to the Depot's Base Realignment and Cleanup (BRAC) Team and the surrounding community.